A relationship between experimental elevation of testis temperature and poor semen quality has been known for over eighty years.

 Improvement of semen quality by nocturnal scrotal cooling in oligozoospermic men with a history of testicular maldescent.

 International journal of andrology 2005;28(2):93-8.

 The aim of this study was to evaluate the influence of nocturnal scrotal cooling on semen quality in such patients presenting with oligozoospermia.
 Twenty infertile men with a history of testicular maldescent and oligozoospermia were included for nocturnal scrotal cooling over 12 weeks for every night.
 Semen analysis was performed at the beginning of the cooling period and at weeks 4, 8 and 12.
 Another 20 infertile patients with a history of testicular maldescent and oligozoospermia were followed without specific treatment and served as a retrospectively built control group.
 Scrotal cooling at night resulted in a scrotal temperature drop by 0.8 degrees C (median).
 A significant increase in sperm concentration and total sperm count was achieved by nocturnal cooling after 8 weeks and 12 weeks respectively.
 The improvement of sperm motility and sperm morphology was statistically insignificant.
-This study suggests nocturnal scrotal cooling as a therapeutic option to improve semen.
+This study suggests nocturnal scrotal cooling as a therapeutic option.